Chasm Lake, Longs Peak Trailhead, Rocky Mountain National Park, Colorado

 Chasm Lake - 8.4 miles

 |Start-End Elevation:||9,405' - 11,803' (11,823' max elevation)|

 |Elevation Change:||+2,398' net elevation gain (+2,456' total roundtrip elevation gain)|

-The trail climbs steeply past the Longs Peak Ranger Station through lodgepole, spruce and fir.
-Alpine Brook, largely concealed by timber, is the only feature of note before crossing the top of a long cascade at treeline (1.85 miles : 10,615'), where the forest is quickly reduced to bands of krummholz.
+The trail climbs steadily from the Longs Peak Ranger Station through lodgepole, spruce and fir.
+Alpine Brook, largely concealed by timber, is the only notable feature before crossing the top of a long cascade at treeline (1.85 miles : 10,615'), where the forest is quickly reduced to bands of krummholz.